 There were two ways that John could improve his chances of success.

 1. He could reduce his spending and try to get by on less money.

 This didn't appeal to John: he'd been putting money away so he could keep his same quality of life in retirement.
 He didn’t want to have to move into a smaller house or relocate to an area of the country where his money might last longer.

 2. Alternatively, he could take a little more risk and invest his retirement assets more productively.

-When you've saved a sizable amount of money, you may not have to take a lot of risk.
-In fact, John didn’t even have to take any stock market risk.
-If he shifted from cash to bonds, he’d be much more likely to be able to maintain his current lifestyle throughout his retirement years.
+Because John had saved a sizable amount of money, he didn't have to take a lot of risk.
+In fact, he didn’t even have to take any stock market risk.
+If he simply shifted from cash to bonds, he’d be much more likely to be able to maintain his current lifestyle throughout his retirement years.

 Changing our investments isn't easy, and it wasn’t easy for John.
-He was still scarred by his previous investing experiences, and like many investors, he was nervous about bonds, given that interest rates appear to be on the rise.
+He was still scarred by his previous investing experiences, and like many investors, he was nervous about bonds.

-So, he came to terms with investing in bond funds, and he’s looking into strategies like our Flexible Income approach that are designed to adapt to changing interest rates.
+So, he came to terms with investing in bond funds, and he’s looking into strategies like our Flexible Income approach that are designed to adapt to changing bond markets.